johanhedin/nanoca/doc/SMARTCARD.md

 ## Create CSR and signed certificate with nanoca
 You can now create a CSR using the key on the smart card.
-Given that only one key is on the card and that only one card inserted, it is enough to reference the key with "pkcs11:" (note the : at the end).
+Given that only one key is on the card and that only one card is inserted, it is enough to reference the key with "pkcs11:" (note the : at the end).
 Use nanoca like this:

 ```console